fdo-rs/fdo-operator/README.md

 ## Development with CodeReady Containers (СRC)

-* Rendezvous server DNS in the manufacturer configuration is `fdo-rendezvous.apps-crc.testing`
+* Server hostnames in the configuration assume a CRC cluster, e.g. `fdo-rendezvous.apps-crc.testing`
-* Image registry is the IP of the local computer (e.g. `192.168.130.1`)
 * Using a `hostPath` volume for ownership vouchers
 * Without [additional setup](#connecting-to-crc-cluster), the cluster is reachable only from the local machine